A complete guide about carbon road wheels

 Part 6 – What to use bike wheels for

-How do you ride if you have carbon road bike ?
+How do you ride

 Before you begin to read the article, ask yourself a few questions first.
 By understanding how you ride, it will help the guide to point you in the direction of the best carbon wheelsets for you.
 Remember, there is no right or wrong answer to these questions.